The Latino and Hispanic community is one of the fastest growing communities in America this decade.

 Claremont is the only city in Sullivan County, New Hampshire, United States.
 The population was 13,355 at the 2010 census.

-There You Have It – Hispanic Populations Across New Hampshire
+There You Have It – Hispanic or Latino Populations Across New Hampshire

-If you’re looking for a breakdown of Hispanic populations across New Hampshire according to the most recent data, this is an accurate list.
+If you’re looking for a breakdown of Latino populations across New Hampshire according to the most recent data, this is an accurate list.

-If you’re curious enough, here are the least Hispanic places in New Hampshire:
+If you’re curious enough, here are the least Hispanic or Latino places in New Hampshire: